xingliuUT/milestoneReport/README.md

 Text data used in this project includes English texts from news, blogs and twitter which are offered by the company [SwiftKey](https://swiftkey.com/en) in the format of HC Corpora.
 Plans of how to build the text model will also be discussed.

 ## Report
-The report is available [here](http://rpubs.com/xl3676/276955).
+The report is available [on line](http://rpubs.com/xl3676/276955).

 ## Method

-### Tokenize
-Chunks of text are split into sentences.

-### Remove Profanity Words

 ### Cleaning
-Remove numbers, remove punctuation, strip white spaces, convert to all lower cases letters.
+Remove profanity words, numbers, remove punctuation, strip white spaces, convert to all lower cases letters.

-### 1-gram, 2-gram, 3-gram frequencies
+### Compute 1-gram, 2-gram, 3-gram frequencies
 Term-document matrix is used to find word (1-gram) frequencies.

 Generate 2-gram and 3-gram with `tokenize_ngrams` function from `tokenizers` package.